 Unless you have let property insurance for the premises you are letting, you are likely to find that any claim for loss or damage is likely to be rejected.

 What does it cover?

-There are many different types of landlord, so there are many different types of landlord or let property insurance – a detailed handbook published by the Residential Landlords’ Association (RLA) may make this clearer.
+There are many different types of landlords, so there are many different types of the landlord or let property insurance – a detailed handbook published by the Residential Landlords’ Association (RLA) may make this clearer.

 The typical policy, however, is likely to include at least the following key elements: